vrifmus/nRF52_Bootloader_custom_LED/README.md

 ## Burn & Upgrade with pre-built binaries
 In most cases, you just need to connect the keyboard to your computer, double-press the MCU reset button, and copy the UF2 bootloader file to the newly appeared device.
+If you need to flash the bootloader using a programmer, follow this [guide](https://github.com/joric/nrfmicro/wiki/Bootloader#swd-programmers).

 ## How to build